 Published by Douglass Gaking

-Doug is a certified music educator and business educator in Indiana.
-He directs bands, choirs, and percussion, performs drums and percussion, composes and arranges music for concert band, marching band, and percussion ensemble, and teaches and writes about business, finance, and economics.
+Doug is a certified business educator and music educator.
+He currently teaches businesses and computer science at Avon High School in Avon, Indiana and is the director of IGNITE Winter Percussion in Shelby County, Indiana.
+He was a band and choir director for 13 years and continues to judge and clinic with ensembles.
+He performs drums and percussion, composes and arranges music for concert band, marching band, and percussion ensemble, and teaches and writes about business, finance, and economics.
 He has a B.M. in Music Education from Butler University and an M.B.A. in Economics from Southern New Hampshire University.
 He is also an avid reader and a lover of art, history, science, and nature, especially birds and other wildlife.

 View all posts by Douglass Gaking